MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ![Email action](img/email_action.png)

 * You now have the opportunity to customize what the email will say when it is sent.
 You can pass data between Node-red and IFTTT.
-For now we will use the default values.
+For now, we will use the default values.
 This will send an email to the address you used to register when you created your IFTTT account.
 Click __Create Action__.

 ![Complete action](img/complete_action.png)